 21Geo is the invention of a single individual, Tom Dobroth the founder of 21Geo.
 Tom worked tirelessly for years as the idea morphed and changed.
-What began as an investigation into low loss transmission became much broader – the Universal Bearing Methodology.
-Over time the idea showed that thousands of devices are possible.
-Working to support the broad idea required new methods.
-As the methods became more robust, many devices became apparent.
-Then the idea went full circle, the low loss transmissions became practical.
+What began as an investigation into low loss transmission became much broader – the Precise Motion Technology.
+Over time the idea showed that thousands of potential devices are possible.

 Tom has 50 years of competitive sailing experience and enjoys both racing and cruising.
 Tom has been a very successful racer at the local level and has won many regattas and season championships.
 Racing on San Francisco Bay in over 30 knots of breeze is one of the unique experiences Tom has treasured.
 Also, he has chartered sailboats in the Caribbean with his partner.
 He and his partner have traveled extensively, including Europe, South America, and Asia.